FREQUENTLY ASKED QUESTIONS

 Enhancing a photo can affect the way the person looks.
 Same theory applies to pet portraits, those details in the photo are what make an uncanny portrait of your loved one.
 AI photo enhancing apps, or flipping an image so it faces the other way, can also alter the way the subject looks as we are not symmetrical beings.

 Ai designs can be a good indicator of what you have in mind, but please do not fall in love with the image it generates.
-Very often this image would translate poorly onto a tattoo, and a unique, hand drawn design will turn out so much better.
+Very often this image would translate poorly onto a tattoo, and a design done specifically for the purpose of a tattoo by an artist who knows will turn out so much better.

 As far as sending a photo of another tattoo, that could be a useful to know which look you’re going for, but Leo takes pride in not copying other artists work.
 If you can find the original reference used, then we can work from that.
 For example if its a tattoo of a statue, we would have to look for the photo of said statue rather than basing it on their tattoo.
 However if the artist did an orinal design, we would have to design something along the lines of the idea, while it not resembling said reference.
 It would have to be our own version of it.